p4sstime/p4sstime/README.md

 ## Eventual Additions

 - [ ] Track distance for scores; add to logs and chat msg thing (dhooks somehow)?
+- [ ] Spec hud that shows you who has ball, pass targets, etc

 The below unique bombs may require special map triggers that have not been added yet.
 Purely conceptual.